Man-Thing (film): Critical response

 Felix Vasquez from Cinema Crazed gave the film a negative review, writing, "While the special effects are really good, and the directing is decent, this just ends up becoming a really bad movie botching a really good concept".
 David Nusair from Reel Film Reviews awarded the film 1 out of 4 stars, calling it "the worst comic book movie ever made".
 Jon Condit from Dread Central gave the film a rating of 1.5 out of 5, writing, "Maybe in more capable hands than Brett Leonard's this could have been a creepy, albeit cheesy monster movie, but instead it just ends up falling flat."
 David Cornelius from eFilmCritic.com gave the film 2/5 stars, stating that the film was "too lame to be genuinely entertaining, not stupid enough throughout to be laughable".
 Adam Tyner from DVD Talk awarded the film 2/5 stars, calling it "thoroughly mediocre".
 Andrew Smith of Popcorn Pictures rated the film a 5/10, calling it "[a] Wasted effort but watchable anyway".

-MCU version
+In other media

+To coincide with the film's release, Marvel published a three-issue tie-in comic miniseries titled Man-Thing (Vol. 4), written by Hans Rodionoff and illustrated by Kyle Hotz.
+The series served as a prequel to the film and incorporated some unused scenes and concepts originally written for the movie's screenplay.

+The series centers around an insurance investigator who travels to the swamp to investigate a series of mysterious accidents believed to be caused by the mythical Man-Thing.

+Cancelled sequel

+In May 2004, writer Hans Rodionoff stated that there had been some "very preliminary" discussions regarding a sequel and that he had already been exploring ideas, such as introducing Man-Thing-centric characters from the comics like Jennifer Kale and Howard the Duck.
+The project never materialized, largely due to the film's critical failure.